SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 ### 2.1.
 Arabic sign language dataset description
 For this project, we utilized a dataset containing 53,392 images representing the 32 letters of the Arabic sign language (ArSL).
-Each image has dimensions of 64 by 64 pix- els, resulting in a total of 4,096 pixels per image.
+Each image has dimensions of 64 by 64 pixels, resulting in a total of 4,096 pixels per image.
 All pixel values range from 0 for black and 255 for white.
 The dataset is

 composed of several JPG images. [click this link to access the dataset](https://www.data-in-brief.com/article/S2352-3409(19)30128-3/fulltext)